x

 Chromatography detectors have undergone significant development over the past 40 years, from simple single fixed wavelength UV detectors to now the widespread use of specialty detectors designed for specific tasks or problems.
 Chromatography detectors of just 5-10 years ago look almost primitive in their capabilities compared to today's new generation of specialty chromatography detector technology.
 Significant advances in performance have been coupled with major advances in usability and reliability.

 When a liquid chromatography manufacturer evaluates whether to develop in-house (make) or partner with an external company (buy) a new, specialty detector - performance, whilst important is not the only factor to be considered.
 The same make or buy evaluation also applies to financial considerations, they are indeed important, but not decisive alone.
-In most circumstances, the decision about whether a new specialty chromatography detector should be developed in-house or sourced under an OEM arrangement from an external partner, is led by a relatively complex decision matrix which considers aspects of three different key factors (know-how, resources, time).
+In most circumstances, the decision about whether a new specialty chromatography detector should be developed in-house or sourced under an arrangement from an external partner, is led by a relatively complex decision matrix which considers aspects of three different key factors (know-how, resources, time).
 Each of these factors, in a new development, need to be carefully considered and assigned a decision weighting according to their individual contribution to the desired resultant product, according to the company general policy, particular situation, market situation and outlook.

 It is important to note, that it is nearly impossible to generate a typical development decision table, as such a table is intrinsically specific to the particular situation of the organisation in the process of deciding how to develop their desired new specialty chromatography detector.
 However, each development project does have some common decision process that can be considered and looking at these can be helpful as a starting point.